 You can brush the teeth of your dog with toothpaste, use oral rinses, feed special dental treats, or all options together.
 It’s never too late to focus on dental care, yet best not to wait until the dental disease becomes severe and can threaten your dog’s health.
 Of course, make sure to talk to your vet about your dog’s teeth as professional cleanings can be necessary from time to time.

 Proper and regular brushing can help to prevent dental disease and keep your pet healthy.
 However, don’t use human toothpaste and brush only with a toothpaste specifically developed for pets, which is safe for dogs and doesn’t irritate their stomach.
+Read more about dog teeth cleaning without anesthesia.

 Visit Your Vet